OpenFn/unicare-openfn/README.md

-# Inform–UNICARE Interoperability Solution for Bosnia and Herzegovina (BiH) and Türkiye
+# Inform–UNICARE Interoperability Solution for Bosnia and Herzegovina (BiH) and Turkey

 This solution enables automated, secure data exchange between **Inform** (UNICEF’s data collection platform built on Ona) and **UNICARE** (an implementation of the Primero platform used for grievance, feedback, and case management).
-The workflow supports seamless interoperability to strengthen Complaints, Feedback, and Response Mechanisms (CFRMs) for UNICEF and its implementing partners in **Bosnia and Herzegovina (BiH)** and **Türkiye**.
+The workflow supports seamless interoperability to strengthen Complaints, Feedback, and Response Mechanisms (CFRMs) for UNICEF and its implementing partners in **Bosnia and Herzegovina (BiH)** and **Turkey**.

 The integration ensures that feedback and grievances submitted through Inform are automatically processed, validated, and registered as cases in UNICARE.
 This improves accountability and responsiveness by enabling real-time follow-up through a centralized case management system.
 The solution is adaptable for use in other countries and contexts using similar tools and workflows.

-The same solution has been adapted for use in Türkiye with minor configuration differences, enabling seamless feedback processing across both countries.
+The same solution has been adapted for use in Turkey with minor configuration differences, enabling seamless feedback processing across both countries.

 ## 1. Project Overview